 Because EntiGraph synthesizes data using a prompted LM, there is a risk it may hallucinate and fabricate non-existent entities or relations.
-Although our synthesis process is grounded by the source documents, it is an assumption that LM ${aug}$ is capable enough to generate faithful synthetic data when conditioned on \mathcal{D}{source} .
-We quantitatively test the factuality of EntiGraph corpus by randomly subsample 150 sentences from it and manually label the factuality of the sentence (Appendix A.2.
+Although our synthesis process is grounded by the source documents, it is an assumption that LM{aug} is capable enough to generate faithful synthetic data when conditioned on \mathcal{D}{source} .
+We quantitatively test the factuality of the EntiGraph corpus by randomly subsampling 150 sentences from it and manually labeling each sentence's factuality (Appendix A.2).
 We find roughly half of the sentences are subjective, and the other objective half is almost always factual.
-We postulate that this is because QuALITY articles are relative simple articles given the capability of the prompted LM.
+We postulate that factuality is high because QuALITY articles are relatively simple given the capability of the prompted LM.
 If EntiGraph were applied to more challenging content like a complex research paper, it is possible that the prompted model could be more prone to hallucination.

 On the other hand, since we use a strong prompted LM gpt-4-turbo to generate synthetic data, one might be concerned that our performance gains come from distilling it.
-In response to this, we perform an ablation study where we replace gpt-4-turbo with Llama 3.1 8B Instruct, a substantially weaker model that is finetuned from the same base model EntiGraph CPT is finetuned from, in Appendix A.1.
-We generated 334M EntiGraph tokens using Llama 3.1 8B and found a consistent log-linear trend with the same slope but lower intercept (Figure 5) compared with GPT-4 generation.
-This ablation experiment suggests EntiGraph operates by genuinely teaching model knowledge about the QuALITY corpus, rather than serving as a vehicle for distilling powerful prompted LM.
+To probe this, we perform an ablation study where we replace gpt-4-turbo with Llama 3.1 8B Instruct, a substantially weaker model that is obtained from the same base model as EntiGraph CPT, in Appendix A.1.
+We generated 334M EntiGraph tokens using Llama 3.1 8B Instruct and found a consistent log-linear trend with the same slope but lower intercept (Figure 5) compared with GPT-4 generation.
+This ablation suggests that EntiGraph operates by genuinely teaching the model knowledge about the QuALITY corpus, rather than serving as a vehicle to distill a powerful prompted LM.